 Final Takeaway

-This is a high-impact grammar point.
-If you can master using tão for qualities (tão bom) and tanto for quantities (tanta gente, trabalhar tanto), your Portuguese will sound significantly more natural.
+This is a small grammar point with an outsized payoff.
+Once tão for qualities (tão bom) and tanto for quantities (tanta gente, trabalhar tanto) starts to feel automatic, your Portuguese stops sounding translated.

 Frequently Asked Questions

 [!faq]- What about “so many”?
 Does that follow a different rule than “so much”?
-No, it’s the exact same rule.
-This is where the plural forms of
+It is the same rule, just in the plural.

-tantoare used.
-You usetantosfor masculine plural nouns andtantasfor feminine plural nouns.
-For example:Há **tantos** carros na rua(There are so many cars on the street) andComprei **tantas** coisas(I bought so many things).
+Tantoscovers masculine plural nouns andtantascovers feminine plural nouns.
+For example:Há *tantos* carros na rua(There are so many cars on the street) andComprei *tantas* coisas(I bought so many things).

 [!faq]- Can I just use